A comonad for Grothendieck fibrations: A lax idempotent comonad for fibrations

-\begin{proof} The isomorphism of the double categories transforms the 2-category of pseudo-algebras for \M into the the 2-category of pseudo-coalgebras for \N. Indeed it is true in general, by~\cite{LaudaA:frobalg}, that a right pseudoadjoint to a pseudomonad in a Gray-category is a pseudocomonad with pseudocoalgebras 2-equivalent to the pseudoalgebras of the pseudomonad.
-When the pseudoadjunction is a strict 2-adjunction and the interchange rule is strict, the 2-equivalence becomes a 2-isomorphism.
-So this result follows from \prx\ref{cps}. \end{proof}
+The 2-category of strict coalgebras for $\N$ is isomorphic to the 2-category $\ct{SpFib}(\ct{B})$ of split Grothendieck fibrations over $\ct{B}$ and functors that preserve the cleavage on the nose. \end{theorem} \begin{proof} The isomorphism between the double category of left adjoints in a 2-category and the double category of right adjoints \citep{Kelly:reveltwocat} (via mating calculus) transforms the 2-category of pseudo-algebras for \M into the the 2-category of pseudo-coalgebras for \N. Indeed, \citet{LaudaA:frobalg} showed that a right pseudo-adjoint to a pseudo-monad in a Gray-category is a pseudo-comonad with pseudo-coalgebras 2-equivalent to the pseudo-algebras of the pseudo-monad.
+We notice that, when the pseudo-adjunction is a strict 2-adjunction and the interchange rule is strict, the 2-equivalence becomes a 2-isomorphism.
+We can then conclude by \thx\ref{cps}. \end{proof}

+\begin{remark} For the comonadicity of fibrations, it is essential to restrict to fibrations over a fixed base $\ct{B}$.
+The factorization of \prx\ref{propcomp} indeed only holds for the $2$-monad restricted to $\ct{Cat}/\ct{B}$. \end{remark}